nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

 ### GP Connect FHIR&reg; model ###
 To support this, GP Connect has developed a FHIR model that identifies all the GP Connect FHIR profiles and how they are related together to store the patient record.

-The model currently covers consultations, problems, medications and medical devices, allergies, immunisations and uncategorised data.
+The model currently covers Consultations, Problems, Medications and Medical Devices, Allergies, Immunisations and Uncategorised Data.
 Other clinical areas will be added as they are developed.

 <a href="images/access_structured/GP_Connect_FHIR_Model.png"><img src="images/access_structured/GP_Connect_FHIR_Model.png" alt="GP Connect FHIR Model" style="max-width:100%;max-height:100%;"></a>

 <img src="images/access_structured/FHIR_model_key.png" alt="GP Connect FHIR Model" style="max-width:50%;max-height:50%;">

-The relationships between two FHIR resources are defined in only one of the linked FHIR resources (similar to in a relational database management system).
+The relationships between two FHIR profiles are recorded in only one of the linked FHIR profiles (similar to in a relational database management system).
 This is shown by the direction of the arrow in the FHIR model.

-For example, the `MedicationStatement` resource contains a field that can be used to look up the linked `Medication`.
-There is no field in the `Medication` resource that can be used to look up the linked `MedicationStatement`.
+For example, the `MedicationStatement` profile contains a field that can be used to look up the linked `Medication`.
+There is no field in the `Medication` profile that can be used to look up the linked `MedicationStatement`.

 ## FHIR profiles returned on query ##
 When a consumer system requests data on a clinical area the information is returned across a number of FHIR profiles.
 Choosing which FHIR profiles to return is a balancing act between including enough linked profiles to give the consumer system a comprehensive response to their query but not including so many linked profiles as to swamp the consumer system with data.